adrianocastro189/stormwind-library/documentation/docs/resources/core/configuration.md

-The example above works for any table, but as mentioned, it's recommended to pass the saved variables table to the Configuration constructor, that way, when a configuration or setting is changed, it will be automatically be saved when the game is closed or reloaded.
+The example above works for any table, but as mentioned, it's recommended to pass the saved variables table to the Configuration constructor, that way, when a configuration or setting is changed, it will be automatically saved when the game is closed or reloaded.

 So, based on the TOC file below...